jhunt/shout-resource/README.md

     If not specified here, this _must_ be specified in the `out` parameters.

+  - `method`: _Optional_.
+How to notify via Shout!.
+If given, must be one of "event", for break/fix notifications, or "announce" for always-sent announcements.

+    If not specified here, this _must_ be specified in the `out` parameters.

   - `ca`: _Optional_.
 A concatenated list of X.509 Certificate
     Authority certificates, PEM-encoded.